magnusjyrkkanen/search-robot/README.md

 Add more features to the robot
 * Option for user to give the search word.
 * A list of multiple default words to robot randomly to choose from.
-* In the end the robot takes a screenshot of the search results.

 ## Acknowledgments